claudiajs/example-projects/README.md

 * [DynamoDB CRUD](dynamodb-example) &ndash; a simple document store, shows how to use DynamoDB and connect it to a CRUD REST API.
 Also shows how to configure a single Lambda function to work with different resources for development, testing and production.
 * [GraphQL Endpoint](graphql-example) &ndash; GraphQL CRUD operations, using ES2015 transpiled by Babel, using DynamoDB for persistence.
 * [GitHub Repository Labels](github-repo-labels) &ndash; a simple image server, shows how to map URL path components to arguments, how to customise response types and how to connect to third party REST APIs
+* [Using AWS Mobile Analytics for server-side events](aws-mobile-analytics) &ndash; log events into AWS Mobile Analytics for easy internal telemetry

 ## Chat-bots